 According to the company’s website, the chain started several years ago selling items at fairs and churches, but eventually invested in retail space.

-Springfield center brings small biz owners together to share, learn
+DETAILS: Springfield center brings small biz owners together to share, learn

 “Today, our extended family operates six stores which are an integral part of a cooperative effort to benefit farmers, artisans and the environment,” the website says.